nduraphe/nduraphe/README.md

-- 👋 Hi, I’m @nduraphe
+- 👋 Hi, I’m Nagesh
-- 👀 I’m interested in ...
+- 👀 I’m interested in DevOps
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning AWS and DevOps
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at nduraphe@gmail.com